- Skip Ahead to

 To create a Portfolio:

-- Click on Portfolios on the top left of the sidebar
+- Click on Portfolios on the sidebar

 - Click on the New Portfolio tile